 Morgan Brown, Entreprener and author of Growth Engines recently did a rant on snapchat about Productivity Porn.
 The idea was simple: Stop spending so much time watching others be productive & spend more time actually being productive.

-I guess there’s irony in the fact that you’re currently post.
+I guess there’s irony in the fact that you’re currently reading this post.

 So I’m going to end it with a Major Key: